-Johns Hopkins All Children's Maternal-Fetal Medicine program specializes in diagnosing medical conditions before your baby is born.
+Johns Hopkins All Children's Maternal-Fetal Medicine (MFM) program specializes in diagnosing medical conditions before your baby is born.

 If you're an expectant mother experiencing a high-risk pregnancy, you and your baby may require specialized care.
 At Johns Hopkins All Children's Maternal, Fetal and Neonatal Institute, our team of maternal-fetal medicine (MFM) specialists, also known as perinatologists, will be with you every step of your journey, providing expert evaluation, monitoring and advanced treatment when you need it.